openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup_all/docs/index.rst

 =========================== ==============
 Function                    Support Status
 =========================== ==============
 Hardware                    Any OVMS v3 (or later) module.
-Vehicle support: 2020- (2013- VW e-Up as well) Vehicle Cable               Comfort CAN T26A (OCU connector cable, located under front passenger seat) to DB9 Data Cable for OVMS using pin 6 and 8 for can3 _AND_ OBD-II to DB9 Data Cable for OVMS (1441200 right, or 1139300 left) for can1
+Vehicle support: 2013- Vehicle Cable               Comfort CAN T26A (OCU connector cable, located under front passenger seat) to DB9 Data Cable for OVMS using pin 6 and 8 for can3 _AND_ OBD-II to DB9 Data Cable for OVMS (1441200 right, or 1139300 left) for can1
 GSM Antenna                 T4AC - R205 with fakra_sma adapter cable or 1000500 Open Vehicles OVMS GSM Antenna (or any compatible antenna)
 GPS Antenna                 T4AC - R50 with fakra_sma adapter cable or 1020200 Universal GPS Antenna (or any compatible antenna)